End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data: Numerical examples

 \subsection{Controller design}

-Next, we study the incorporation of the different types of identification error bounds in control.
-In particular, we design a controller for the bilinear system~\eqref{eq:BiLinSys} following Theorem~\ref{th:controller-design} with both the individual identification error bounds of Section~\ref{sec:controller-design-individual-bounds} as well as the ellipsoidal identification error bounds of Section~\ref{sec:controller-design-ellipsoidal-bounds}.
-Here, we study 1) the feasibility of the controller design, and 2) the size of the guaranteed RoA for the different error bounds.
+Next, we study the incorporation of the different types of identification error bounds for control design.
+In particular, we design a controller for the bilinear system~\eqref{eq:BiLinSys} following Theorems~\ref{th:controller-design} and~\ref{th:controller-design-SOS} with the data-dependent individual identification error bounds (Section~\ref{sec:controller-design-individual-bounds}) and the ellipsoidal identification error bounds (Section~\ref{sec:controller-design-ellipsoidal-bounds}).
+Here, we study the different error bounds in terms of 1) the feasibility of the controller designs depending on the data length, and 2) the size of the guaranteed \ac{RoA} of the regional design in Theorem~\ref{th:controller-design}.
 We note that we do not consider the a priori identification error bounds in the controller design, as they are more conservative than the data-dependent bounds according to the previous section.
-The simulations are performed in MATLAB using the YALMIP toolbox~\citep{lofberg:2004} with the solver MOSEK~\citep{mosek:2022}.
+The simulations are performed in MATLAB using the YALMIP toolbox~\citep{lofberg:2004} with its \ac{SOS} module~\citep{lofberg:2009} and the solver~\citet{mosek:2022}.